What’s so famous about Gobi?

 Fact 1 Crying Camel

 Mongolian Bactrain Camel can feel Morin Khuur sound like a person.
-Mongolia’s herders generally utilize it on the orphaned calf.
+Mongolian herders use it on an orphaned calf.

 When newly born calf lost her mother, it is hard to find them a new mother camel.
 During that time, the sound of Morin khuur helps her find her new stepmother.
 When the chosen mother camel hears the melody of Morin khuur, she will be emotionally swayed to love the orphaned calf.